jbeck018/nuco/STRIPE-INTEGRATION-SUMMARY.md

 # Stripe Integration Summary

 ## Overview
-This document provides a comprehensive summary of the Stripe integration implemented in Nuco-App for subscription management and billing.
+This document provides a comprehensive summary of the Stripe integration implemented in Neuco-App for subscription management and billing.
 The integration enables organizations to subscribe to different plans, manage their billing information, and access subscription details through a user-friendly interface.

 ## Components Implemented